-School Improvement Grant 1005(g) Beginning in ninth grade, all students: • Participate in a common program of study with a rigorous curriculum.
+Beginning in ninth grade, all students:

+- Participate in a common program of study with a rigorous curriculum.
 Core academic content is organized in specialized subjects, with the expectation that all teachers will teach literacy skills through their content area.
 Curriculum is presented through a standards-based approach.
-Technology is integrated for student use and increased understanding • Meet with a counselor to select a career path that will provide a focus for study and graduation Participate in a Teachers as Advisors Program which ensures that the student has a relationship with at least one adult.
-The Teachers as Advisors Program redelivery will take place during the school year; this is a system-wide initiative that began in the 2010 school year.
-Have opportunities for academic assistance, acceleration, and credit and attendance recovery September 2010 through Years 2 and 3 • Beginning with the 2011 school year, 9 th grades will also participate in the Bridge Program which is a program to support students transitioning from middle school Students in grades 10-12 will: • Study common programs of study with a rigorous curriculum.
+Technology is integrated for student use and increased understanding. - Meet with a counselor to select a career path that will provide a focus for study and graduation. - Participate in a Teachers as Advisors Program which ensures that the student has a relationship with at least one adult.
+The Teachers as Advisors Program redelivery will take place during the school year; this is a system-wide initiative that began in the 2010 school year. - Have opportunities for academic assistance, acceleration, and credit and attendance recovery. - Beginning with the 2011 school year, 9th grades will also participate in the Bridge Program which is a program to support students transitioning from middle school.

+Students in grades 10-12 will:

+- Study common programs of study with a rigorous curriculum.
 Core academic content is organized in specialized subjects, with the expectation that all teachers will teach literacy skills through their content area.
-Curriculum is presented through a standards-based approach.
-Technology is integrated for student use and increased understanding. • Meet with a counselor to follow up on career path on career path and credit progress • Participate in a Teachers as Advisors Program which ensures that the student has a relationship with at least one adult • Have opportunities for academic assistance, acceleration, and credit and attendance recovery Academic Data Points Hutchings will deliver an instructional standards-based academic program.
-Student achievement in the area of reading is above the state AMO; however, science and social studies achievement scores on the GHSGT indicate a slight weakness in science (23% did not meet) and social studies (13% did not meet).
-Mathematics has been a struggle for Hutchings students; however, they made AYP through safe harbor.
-With the AMO rising each year in math, it will be critical to provide math support to students.
-Additionally, the GHSGT will change next year in the area of mathematics and students will be assessed over Math I, II, and III.
+Curriculum is presented through a standardsbased, approach.
+Technology is integrated for student use and increased understanding. - Meet with a counselor to follow-up on career path on career path and credit progress. - The Teachers as Advisors Program redelivery will take place during the school year; this is a system-wide initiative that began in the 2010 school year.